FanStory.com

 Diantha pursed her lips thoughtfully.
 "It's a deal."

-Atrius held out a hand to shake, and Diantha grasped it in return.
+Atrius held out a hand to shake.
+Diantha grasped it in return.
 Was that a spark she felt at his touch, or just the shudder of her tired body?
-The sparkle in the Centaur's green eyes told her it might have been the former, but it evaporated almost the moment it appeared, so she couldn't be sure.
+The sparkle in the Centaur's green eyes told her it might have been the former, but it evaporated almost the moment it appeared.

 Diantha yawned and moved back onto the straw mattress.
 As she closed her eyes, she could still hear the gentle tapping of the rain on the roof, the movement of Atrius cleaning, and the distant sound of birds singing in the trees.
 Soon, she was fast asleep and even the aches and pains in her body didn't bother her dreams.